advocations/skype/Skype/AppSDK/HowToJoinMeeting_iOS.md

 6. Now the meeting is established, you can use additional APIs to switch camera, mute/hold audio, pause video, send/receive messages, leave the meeting etc.  See the [API reference documentation](http://aka.ms/sfbAppSDKRef_iOS) for more details and the sample apps ([Objective C](https://github.com/OfficeDev/skype-ios-app-sdk-samples/tree/master/BankingAppObjectiveC), [Swift](https://github.com/OfficeDev/skype-ios-app-sdk-samples/tree/master/BankingAppSwift)) for examples of how to do this.
 You may also want to adapt SfBConversationHelper for your own needs: its source code is available in the SDK download.

+## Error Handling

+SkypeForBusiness SDK API has both _SfBApplication_ and _SfBConversation_ level delegate method for handling possible errors or exceptions.
+The _SfBApplication_ alertDelegate handles global level concerns, while the _SfBConversation_ alertDelegate handles alerts specific to the conversation instance.

+The delegate method _didReceiveAlert_ is called when new alert appears in the context where alertDelegate is attached.